KSAH-42/RabbitOM/README.md

 # About Session Description Protocol layer

-That an exemple of how to use this .net implementation of [SDP](https://www.rfc-editor.org/rfc/rfc4566), please not that is implementation provide custom validation classes which are not explain in this example.
+That's an exemple of how to used the [SDP](https://www.rfc-editor.org/rfc/rfc4566).

 ~~~~C#